grtcdr/startpages/startpage_1/README.md

 ![Screenshot](screenshot.png)

+__Main features:__
+- Search engine selection
+- Add your favorite websites to the lists for quick access
+- Time-based greeting

-__Big thanks to u/Teiem1 from reddit for refactoring the script.js of this startpage!__
+_Big thanks to u/Teiem1 from reddit for refactoring the script.js of this startpage!_